 - We have not yet added it in the back end.
 Either because we have not yet received the art piece, or because we are in the process of doing it.

-- The artwork has sold, which means it is automatically removed from the website.
+- The artwork has sold, which means it is automatically moved to the "SOLD" section.

 How do I know that my or my loved one artwork has sold?

 It will appear in the "SOLD" section on the "Original Artworks" tab.

 How much of the proceeds go to the artist?